jeremylynch83/drjeremylynch/master/master.md

 sameAs: "https://en.wikipedia.org/wiki/Arteriovenous_malformation#Signs_and_symptoms"
 ---

-Brain and spine arteriovenous malformations (AVMs) are abnormal tangles of blood vessels consisting of connections between the arteries and veins.
-They often do not cause any clinical problems until they rupture.
+AVMs often do not cause any clinical problems until they rupture.
 AVMs can cause symptoms either by bleeding (rupturing), pressing on the brain or spinal cord, or by reducing the amount of oxygen reaching the brain tissue.

 Symptoms might include the following:

+## Headaches

+Some people with AVMs experience headaches, while others never do.
+When headaches occur, they are often similar to migraines and can sometimes happen at the back of the head.
+Having headaches does not mean that the AVM is more likely to bleed.
+The risk of bleeding depends mainly on features seen on brain scans, not on whether headaches are present.

+Treatment for an AVM is usually focused on reducing the risk of bleeding.
+If headaches remain the main issue, they are often treated in the same way as other types of headache, with medicines and lifestyle measures tailored to the individual.

 ## Bleeding

 Brain AVMs may cause bleeding into the brain (haemorrhage), causing sudden, severe headaches, confusion, nausea, vomiting, and may lead to a loss of consciousness.

 ## Seizures

-Seizures are a sudden, uncontrolled electrical disturbance in the brain that can cause changes in behavior, movements, feelings, and levels of consciousness.
-They can range in severity, from virtually undetectable periods of inattention or staring to full-blown convulsions.
+Seizures are bursts of abnormal brain activity that can affect behaviour, movement, sensation, and awareness, ranging from brief staring to severe convulsions.

-Seizures can be categorized into focal (partial) and generalized (total) seizures:

-1. **Focal (Partial) Seizures**: These seizures appear to result from abnormal activity in just one part of the brain.
-Focal seizures can occur without a loss of consciousness or with a change in consciousness.
-Symptoms might include sudden, jerky movements of one part of the body, distortions in hearing or seeing, stomach discomfort, or a sudden sense of fear.
-These seizures can also progress to a loss of consciousness and convulsions, a progression known as a focal-to-bilateral tonic-clonic seizure.

-2. **Generalized (Total) Seizures**: These seizures involve all areas of the brain.
-They can cause a loss of consciousness, falls, muscle spasms, or convulsions.
-Generalized seizures are further categorized into several types including absence (formerly known as petit mal), tonic-clonic (formerly known as grand mal), atonic, and myoclonic seizures.

-Convulsions refer to repeated, uncontrolled body movements.
-These are often seen in tonic-clonic seizures where the person may stiffen and have jerking muscle activity.
-The person may also lose consciousness.
-Finally, a person's "level of consciousness" refers to their awareness of themselves and their environment.
-Changes in a person's level of consciousness include being fully awake, responsive, unresponsive, or anything in between.

-In the context of AVMs, these symptoms can result from the AVM disrupting the normal electrical activity of the brain.
+Focal seizures begin in one area of the brain and may or may not impair awareness, sometimes progressing to convulsions.
+Generalised seizures involve the whole brain, causing loss of consciousness, spasms, or convulsions, and include absence, tonic-clonic, atonic, and myoclonic types.

+Convulsions are uncontrolled movements, often with stiffening, jerking, and loss of consciousness.
+In AVMs, seizures arise when the malformation disrupts normal electrical activity.

 ## Neurological Symptoms